RohitNellipudi/RAGPdfChat/README.md

 **More details about Application**
-- Build the applicaation using langchain
+- Build the application using langchain
 - Used FIASS DB for vector database
-- Hugging Face embeddings for creating embeddings and stroing in DB
+- Hugging Face embeddings for creating embeddings and storing in DB
-- Used Mistral7B Hugging face model as LLM for converations
+- Used Mistral7B Hugging face model as LLM for conversations
 - Uses Streamlit for the UI elements of the application